Photo Credit: John Sargent

-The ultimate aim of these walks is to raise awareness of the injustices in the international trading system and encourage people to join the campaign for better wages and safer working conditions for the people who grow our food and make our products.
+The aim of these walks is to raise awareness of the injustices in the international trading system and encourage people to join the campaign for better wages and safer working conditions for the people who grow our food and make our products.

-We therefore encourage you to organise your walk to start, finish or stop by at least one Fair Trade entity.
+We therefore encourage you to organise your walk to start, finish or stop by at least one Fair Trade place.
 For example, walks could take place between Fairtrade Towns, cafes, schools, businesses, community centres etc.